robertu94/HLRcompress/README.md

 ./logmatrix 1024 1e-4 32 16
 ```

-With CUDA available, it will use the experimental CUDA based compression instead of
+With CUDA available, it will use the experimental CUDA based compression instead of the
+CPU implementation.

 ### h5compress